levin-riegner/flutter-template/README.md

     ```
     flutter pub run build_runner build --delete-conflicting-outputs
     ```
+    > You can also use `flutter pub run build_runner watch` to automatically run the build_runner when part files change.

 ## Development Process
-1. Checkout from `master` onto your new feature branch.
+1. Create a new feature branch checking out from `master`.
+2. Keep adding commits on the new branch.
-2. Once your feature is ready open a `Pull Request` to master with your changes.
+3. Once the feature is ready, open a `Pull Request` to master.
+4. Confirm that all tests from the **test workflow** are passing (there will be a green checkmark next to the commits).
-3. Request someone else to `review` the Pull Request.
+5. Request someone else to `review` the Pull Request.
-4. Once approved, merge the PR with a `merge commit`.
+6. Once approved, merge the PR with a `merge commit`.

 ## Apple Signing
 - Retrieve the Apple Signing Certificates *inside the ios folder* using the shared team login credentials: